cesanta/mongoose/docs/Embed.md

 features.
 By default, some features are enabled, and could be disabled by setting appropriate `NO_*` flag.
 Features that are disabled by default could be enabled by setting appropriate `USE_*` flag.
-Bare bones Mongoose is quite small, about 30 kilobytes compiled x86 code.
-Each feature adds couple of kilobytes to the executable size, and some runtime penalty.
+Bare bones Mongoose is quite small, about 30 kilobytes of compiled x86 code.
+Each feature adds a couple of kilobytes to the executable size, and also has some runtime penalty.

     -DNO_AUTH         Disable MD5 authorization support
     -DNO_CGI          Disable CGI support